isomerpages/mci-gitd-demo/index.md

 ---
 layout: homepage
-title: Ministry of Communications and Information
+title: MDDI - Ministry of Digital Development and Information
 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /